NueeKip/GADSLeaderboards/README.md

 # Google Africa Developer Leaderboards Android Application
-Impovements and changes on logic and UI are due!
+Improvements on logic and UI are due!
 This is an application to retrieve datas json format and parse it to this android application.